China President Is Eager To Finalize Trade Deal

 “We’re going to have just a few weeks now, and I’m not sure we’re going to get a deal done by Dec.
 15. I hope so, I want to continue to emphasize there is an opportunity here between now and then, but we need more than Dec.
 15 suspended,” Brilliant said.

-Posted-In: BloombergGovernment News Politics Global Economics Media General
+Posted-In: BloombergGovernment News Politics Global Economics Media General Best of Benzinga

 © 2019 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.